vanntastic/generator-webpack-hot/README.md

 - framework agnosticism, use react, angular, whatever you like
 - es6 support via babel
+- hotloading via webpack-hot-middleware and an express server
 - support for request proxying via http-proxy, super handy if you need access to a backend server that you don't have to control of or if you don't want to mess with CORS just for development
 - sass support